-Did you know that May is National Strawberry Month?
-It’s peak strawberry season in California, when the endless, beautiful fields of strawberries are at their finest.
-It’s the perfect time to use California Strawberries in your favorite recipes whether they’re sweet, savory, light or decadent, strawberries will make it all the better.
+Whatever the occasion, you can use this Strawberry Pie to celebrate!
+During peak strawberry season in California – when the endless, beautiful fields of strawberries are at their finest – it’s the perfect time to use California Strawberries in your favorite recipes.
+Whether they’re sweet, savory, light or decadent, strawberries will make it all the better.

-Since Mother’s Day is almost upon us, I thought this would be a good time to go for a bit of decadence.
 There’s something about homemade pie that makes it a top level comfort food, you know?
 Some of my earliest memories involve baking with my mom.
 We both adore homemade pie.
-I think she’ll love this version.
-It’s a perfect dessert to share on Mother’s Day, or for any day during National Strawberry Month or any other special days in your life!
+Come Mother’s Day, I think she’ll love this version.
+It’s a perfect dessert to share on such a special day, for any day during National Strawberry Month or any other special days in your life!

 Some pie recipes involve a lot of prep work with the fruit, but strawberries are very easy because they simply need to be hulled and macerated.
 If you’ve never macerated berries before, this simply refers to letting them sit in sugar long enough for their natural juices to come to the surface.
 It’s incredibly easy.
-Since strawberries are at their peak sweetness during May, this pie doesn’t need much sugar.
+Since strawberries are naturally sweet, this pie doesn’t need much sugar.
 You can add more or less to taste.

 - 12 oz (approximately 2½ cups) all-purpose flour

 - ½ tsp kosher salt

-- 2 ounces (approximately ¼ cup) granulated sugar
+- 2 oz (approximately ¼ cup) granulated sugar

-- 8 ounces (1 cup) unsalted butter, cold and cut into small cubes
+- 8 oz (1 cup) unsalted butter, cold and cut into small cubes

 - 2 tsp fresh squeezed orange juice